Shreeramghimire/Salmon-Statistics/first_part.md

 We catch 20 fish and find that 4 have lice (20% infection rate).

-We calculate the likelihood: *"Given a true infection rate of $p$, how likely is it that we would see 4 infected fish out of 20?"*
+We calculate the likelihood: Given a true infection rate of $p$, how likely is it that we would see 4 infected fish out of 20?

 ---